Guile (Street Fighter): Animation

 Guile is one of the main characters in the 1994 anime film Street Fighter II: The Animated Movie, where he is voiced by Masane Tsukayama in the Japanese original and by Kirk Thornton (credited as Donald Lee) in the English dub.
 Guile, serving as a jet fighter pilot and ranked as a Captain (O-3) in the U.S. Near the end of the film, Guile manages to track Ryu down but is followed by Bison and a brainwashed Ken.
 Guile engages Bison who finishes the fight by blasting Guile down a chasm.
 Guile survives this, although exhausted and bloodied, and when Bison finds Guile, he decides to spare him as an insult, and leaves.
 Guile is rescued along with Balrog by E. Honda.
 In his final scene, Guile, fully recovered, is moved to tears when informed that Chun-Li survived Vega's attack.

 Based loosely on the storyline of the 1994 film while combining elements from Street Fighter II, Guile serves as the main protagonist of the Street Fighter animated series, and is depicted as the leader of an organization of Street Fighters consisting of himself and fellow fighters.
 Bison has survived his battle with Guile following the events of the film, and Guile's sole goal is to destroy Bison once and for all.

-Guile appears in the 1995 anime series Street Fighter II V, where he is voiced by Tesshō Genda in the Japanese original and once again by Kirk Thornton in the English Amimaze dub and by Rob Mungle in the ADV Films dub.
+Guile appears in the 1995 anime series Street Fighter II V, where he is voiced by Tesshō Genda in the Japanese original and once again by Kirk Thornton in the English Animaze dub and by Rob Mungle in the ADV Films dub.
 In this TV series, Guile is a Master Sergeant (E-7) in the U.S. Air Force, who spends most of his time training physically and who has great pride in the Air Force and motivates Ryu and Ken to improve themselves.
 Later in the series, Guile is recruited by Ken's father along with his friend Charlie when Ryu, Ken and Chun-Li are taken captive by Shadaloo.
 He faces Zangief while infiltrating Bison's base.
 Guile knocks Zangief out, but is unable to save Nash from Bison, who pits a brainwashed Chun-Li against the enraged Sergeant.
 Outside, Guile fights Chun-Li until Bison's demise snaps her out of her brainwashing.